William Bally: Life

-Bally suffered from ill-health in his later years.
+Bally suffered from ill health in his later years.
 In December 1850, it was announced that he had suffered a third "paralytic stroke" and was once again debilitated.
 A subscription fund was organised to support him and, together with a benefit concert, raised around £400.
 An 1851 article in The Times suggested that the coloured waxes that he used for modelling contained toxic materials and that these were the cause of ulceration in his throat and paralysis in his hands and arms; he was periodically "completely paralysed".
 The substances varied according to colour but included white lead, copper, chrome yellow and vermillion.
 They probably entered his body through absorption and ingestion.

 Despite his poor health, Bally exhibited a bust at the Great Exhibition of 1851.
 He had recovered sufficiently to work by late 1852 and in early 1853 moved premises to Victoria Street.
 He reduced his prices and moved the studio to his house at Peel Terrace, on Tamworth Street, Hulme, in December 1855.
 His wife, Anna Maria Matilda Bally, died there in February 1856 and later that year Bally was once again operating his studio from Victoria Street.

-Continued poor health meant that the funds raised by his supporters in 1850 had largely sustained Bally thereafter, being paid to him in instalments of no more that 30 shillings per week.
+Continued poor health meant that the funds raised by his supporters in 1850 had largely sustained Bally thereafter, being paid to him in instalments of no more than 30 shillings per week.
 He was confined to bed for the last two years of his life and in July 1858 a further appeal for funds to assist him was made because the original amount was close to exhaustion.
 This drew support from donors such as Oliver Heywood and John Potter.

 Bally died in Manchester on 8 November 1858 and was buried with his wife a week later in a tomb at St Wilfrid's Roman Catholic Chapel in Hulme, where he had worshipped.
 In accordance with his instructions, a death mask that he had made of his wife was placed in his coffin.

 Bally had amassed a collection of about 1000 phrenological busts but most of it had been bought from him during his lifetime with the intention that it would be put on display in a museum that, at the time of his death, had not been built.
 They were stored for some time at the Manchester Mechanics' Institute on Cooper Street and later trusted to the interim care of Manchester Corporation.
 The remaining busts were bequeathed to Beneditti Lamarto, who was another Swiss practitioner.
 The fate of the collection is unknown: it was deposited in a museum at Harpurhey in 1860 and thereafter there is no record, although some examples of his work have been discovered and may or may not have formed part of that collection.